fortinetdev/terraform-provider-fortios/website/docs/d/fortios_system_global.html.markdown

 * `wad_csvc_cs_count` - Number of concurrent WAD-cache-service object-cache processes.
 * `wad_csvc_db_count` - Number of concurrent WAD-cache-service byte-cache processes.
 * `wad_source_affinity` - Enable/disable dispatching traffic to WAD workers based on source affinity.
+* `wad_memory_change_granularity` - Minimum percentage change in system memory usage detected by the wad daemon prior to adjusting TCP window size for any active connection.
 * `login_timestamp` - Enable/disable login time recording.
 * `miglogd_children` - Number of logging (miglogd) processes to be allowed to run.
 Higher number can reduce performance; lower number can slow log processing time.
 No logs will be dropped or lost if the number is changed.
 * `special_file_23_support` - Enable/disable IPS detection of HIBUN format files when using Data Leak Protection.